chriswilson1982/boardgame-tester/README.md

 - *Finish*: The square players finish on.
 - *Ladders*: This dictionary represents the snakes or ladders on the game (or any abstract equivalent).
 Each integer key-value pair represents moving from one square to another in the format `{ from : to }`.

+***

-The settings provided simulate this board 100,000 times.
+The default parameters simulate this Snakes and Ladders board.

 ![Example Snakes and Ladders Board](example_board.jpg)